 Similarly, Roman Catholic scholar Joseph Lortz was troubled by the work of Erasmus.
 Lortz saw Erasmus as the threat to the Church, not Luther.
-Lortz explains that this view is not new: during the sixteenth century the papal nuncio Aleander recognized it also:
+Lortz explains that the threat was not new: during the sixteenth century the papal nuncio Aleander recognized it also:

 Lortz though clarifies this in regard to Erasmus: